srcML/srcML/doc/srcml_input.md

 : The value of the filename attribute is typically obtained from the input filename.
 This option allows you to specify a different filename for standard input or where the filename is not contained in the input path.

+`--URL_FLAG_LONG=<url>`
+: The url attribute on the root element can be defined.
+This is purely descriptive and has no interpretation by `srcml`.
+It is useful for specifying a directory or defining the source protocol.

 `-SRCVERSION_FLAG_SHORT`, `--SRCVERSION_FLAG_LONG=<version>`
 : Sets the value of the attribute version to version.
 This is a